Near Lakeview in Lake County, Oregon — The American West (Northwest)

 Erected 2007 by Descendants of S.B. and Hattie Chandler.

 Location.
 42° 24.601′ N, 120° 17.427′ W. Marker is near Lakeview, Oregon, in Lake County.
 Marker can be reached from Fremont Highway (U.S. 395) south of Forest Road 3630, on the left when traveling north.
+Marker is located within Chandler State Wayside, on the west side of the highway.
 Touch for map.
-Marker is located within Chandler State Wayside, on the west side of the highway.
 Marker is in this post office area: Lakeview OR 97630, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 1 other marker is within 4 miles of this marker, measured as the crow flies.
-Abert Rim (approx. 3.6 miles away).
+At least 2 other markers are within 14 miles of this marker, measured Abert Rim (approx. 3.6 miles away); Old Perpetual (approx. 13.7 miles away).

 Also see . . .
 Chandler State Wayside.

 The Chandler ranch included property on Crooked Creek.
 In one area along the creek, there was a stand of large ponderosa pine.
-These were the first large pine trees that travelers encountered when approaching the area from high desert county to the (Submitted on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+These were the first large pine trees that travelers encountered when approaching the area from high desert county to the north and east.
+In the mid-1920s, the state highway department offered to buy the pine-covered property along the creek for use as a roadside park.
+Instead of selling the land, the Chandlers decided to donate the property.
+(Submitted on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 8, 2018.
-This page originally submitted on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 64 times since then.
+It was originally submitted on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 199 times since then and 27 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.